 General information on the Internal Faculty of Social Sciences pages:

-Steering documents and regulations for teaching on Bachelor and Master levels
+Steering documents and regulations for teaching on Bachelor's and Master's levels

 General information on teaching as a doctoral student in Sweden: